PREMIEREHELL/Amulet-Plugins/README.md

 # Amulet-Plugins
-Will Post Plugins for Amulet Here for now!!!!!!!!!!!!!!!!!!!!!!!!
+Posting Plugins for Amulet Here At this time
-REMOVE . from version NUMBER !! before loading, Need to rename lots of files here,,,, You Tube Videos Soon....
-It on my list of todo.
+Some C# code coming the future

+You Tube Videos SOME DAY.
+The easiest is always the hardest to get to.
+Hope you all enjoy!